rails/rails/guides/source/testing.md

 end
 ```

-Let's break this test down so we can understand it.
+Let's break this test down:

-We start by calling the `:new` action on our Articles controller.
-This response
-should be successful.
+The `:new` action of our Articles controller is called first, and the response should be successful.

-After this we make a post request to the `:create` action of our Articles
+Next, a `post` request is made to the `:create` action of the Articles controller:
-controller:

 ```ruby
 post "/articles",